vatesfr/xen-orchestra/external_authentication.md

 * `'(uid={{name}})'` is usually the default filter for *Open LDAP*
 * `'(cn={{name}})'`, `'(sAMAccountName={{name}})'`, `'(sAMAccountName={{name}}@<domain>)'` or even `'(userPrincipalName={{name}})'` are widely used for *Active Directory*.
 Please check with your AD Admin to find the right one.

+After finishing the configuration, you can try to log in with your LDAP username and password.
+Finally, right after your initial successful log in, your account will be visible in the user list of Xen Orchestra.

 ### Debugging

 If you can't log in with your LDAP settings, please check the logs of `xo-server` while you attempt to connect.
 It will give you hints about the error encountered.
 You can do that with a `tail -f /var/log/syslog -n 100` on your XOA.